-Not Recommended for Admission Procedures (N-RAP) 2.2 list
+2.2 Not Recommended for Admission Procedures (N-RAP) list

 The patient, following a clinical decision, requires a procedure from the Not Recommended for Admission Procedures (N-RAP) list.
 Procedures from the N-RAP list are considered safe to be provided in a non-admitted/outpatient setting.
+The N-RAP list is only accessible via the Queensland Health Intranet - https://qheps.health.qld.gov.au/hsu/datacollections#qhapdc [accessed 22 July 2022].

 If procedures from the N-RAP list are the only procedures being performed, the admission will require the treating medical officer to document the reason for admission in the patient's medical record.
 Alternatively, a Certificate for Admitted Patient Care can be completed by the treating doctor, or a suitably qualified nominee, and filed in the patient record.
-See Appendix Three for further information on the certificate if this is used.
+See Appendix Three of this document for further information on the use of this certificate.

-2 Please note for specific information on admissions to Short Stay Units, please refer to the Queensland Health Guidelines (QH-GDL-352:2014) Emergency Department Short Stay Unit that outlines protocols for receiving patients via the Emergency Department.
+&lt;sup>2 Please note for specific information on admissions to Emergency Department Short Stay Treatment Areas, please refer to the Emergency Department Short Term Treatment Areas (EDSTTA) Guidelines (QH-GDL-352:2022).
+Also refer to Section Three in this document, specifically on admission of patients after they have presented to the Emergency Department.

-3 Patients undergoing ECT/TMS may be eligible to be admitted under the Mental Health care type and therefore not subject to the RAP and N-RAP procedure lists.
+&lt;sup>3 Patients undergoing ECT/TMS may be eligible to be admitted under the Mental Health care type and therefore not subject to the RAP and N-RAP procedure lists.